kifj/jboss-syslog/README.md

 Syslog facility for JBoss AS 7

-Compile the jar file with maven: mvn package
+Compile the jar file with maven: `mvn package`

-Unzip the archive created in the target/zip folder at $JBOSS_HOME/modules.
+Unzip the archive created in the `target/zip` folder at `$JBOSS_HOME/modules`.

-Modify the JBoss configuration in standalone/configuration/standalone.xml like this:
+Modify the JBoss configuration in `standalone/configuration/standalone.xml` like this:

 <pre>
 &lt;subsystem xmlns="urn:jboss:domain:logging:1.1"&gt;